Postgraduate Open Afternoon 5 September 2018

-Our Chemical Research programme gives you the opportunity to acquire key research skills while conducting a large individual project in your chosen area of chemistry.
-It will provide comprehensive preparation for a research career in academia, as well as being a real asset if you wish to pursue alternative careers in industry or education.
+Our Chemical Research programme gives you the opportunity to acquire key research skills while conducting a large individual research project in your chosen area of chemistry.
+It will provide comprehensive preparation for a research career in academia (PhD), as well as being a real asset if you wish to pursue alternative careers in industry or education.

 You will receive training in a wide range of research techniques to enable you to build up a substantial profile of experimental skills so that you can tackle research projects with confidence.
 Typically this includes hands-on use of instrumentation for nuclear magnetic resonance spectroscopy, chromatographic and vacuum systems, the manipulation of air-sensitive materials, and training in state-of-the-art scientific computing and modelling.

-As well as completing a large-scale research project students will enrol for a small number of taught modules, consisting of lectures and seminars.
+As well as completing a large-scale research project students will enrol on two 15 credit modules, consisting of lectures and workshops.

 Highlights of this programme include:

 - Undertaking an in-depth individual research project, you will develop the skills necessary to investigate a new area of chemistry and present the results both verbally and in writing.

 - You will work in modern, well-equipped laboratories.
 Our new Homogeneous Catalysis Laboratory and Laboratory of Physical and Theoretical Chemistry were opened in 2012.

 - We have links with chemical enterprises of all sizes, including Astra-Zeneca, GlaxoSmithKlyne, Pfizer and Syngenta.